idealparable/BibleQ/HowToRead.md

 [Table of Contents](#table-of-contents) | [Chapter List](#book-1-genesis) | [This Chapter's Observation Headers List](#genesis-2)
 ##### 1(Genesis).2:18-20 Helper, Formed Animals, Naming Time

-[/18 Yahweh God said, “It is not good for the man to be alone.
+<blockquote><span class="bbq">/18 Yahweh God said, “It is not good for the man to be alone.
 I will make him a helper comparable to§ him.”
 19 Out of the ground Yahweh God formed every animal of the field, and every bird of the sky, and brought them to the man to see what he would call them.
 Whatever the man called every living creature became its name.

-20 The man gave names to all livestock, and to the birds of the sky, and to every animal of the field; but for man there was not found a helper comparable to him./]
+20 The man gave names to all livestock, and to the birds of the sky, and to every animal of the field; but for man there was not found a helper comparable to him./</span></blockquote>

 Many will form views based on eisegetically reading a meaning in to "helper" here to conclude (whether as critical skeptics or compromising Christians) that it teaches inferiority of women.
 As said before, to determine the meanings of the words you first need to look at other uses in the Bible, and if that were indeterminate on a question (this isn't), then look to contemporary other sources if possible, etc. The last place to look for the meaning is modern meanings of the word in a destination language of a translation in a particular culture.